 If you ever looked for some advanced lexicon, look no further.

-I compiled a list of 40 Best Essays of All Time (With Links) so feel free to plough through it.
+I compiled a list of 40 Best Essays of All Time (With Links) so feel free to plow through it.

-Around half of the books I consume take form of an audiobook.
-If you don’t have enough time to read a paper book, you can put on your headphones and seamlessly enjoy the greatest works of literature while lying down, exercising, travelling or commuting.
+Around half of the books I consume, take the form of an audiobook.
+If you don’t have enough time to read a paper book, you can put on your headphones and seamlessly enjoy the greatest works of literature while lying down, exercising, traveling or commuting.